Background pattern

 What is multiple sclerosis

 MS is a long-term disease that affects the central nervous system (CNS).
-The CNS is formed by the brain and spinal cord.
-In MS, inflammation destroys the protective sheath (myelin) that surrounds the nerves of the CNS.
+The CNS is made up of the brain and spinal cord.
+In multiple sclerosis, inflammation destroys the protective sheath (myelin) that surrounds the nerves of the CNS.
 This loss of myelin is called demyelination.
-This makes the nerves stop functioning correctly.
+This makes the nerves stop working properly.

 • difficulty walking